faizkhan12/Guide-Sheet-for-jitsi-setup-with-jwt-token-authentication/README.md

 # Guide-Sheet-for-jitsi-setup-with-jwt-token-authentication
-Set up jitsi server on your own server with JWT for secure video conferencing
+Set up jitsi server on your own server with JWT for secure video conferencing in ubuntu 20.04 lts